 Corinthians send-off from the airport - imagine the welcome home.

-Utterly ridiculous, because in less than ten months in charge, he also led Chelsea to only their seventh ever FA Cup Final success.
+Because in less than ten months in charge, he also led Chelsea to only their seventh ever FA Cup Final success.

 Utterly ridiculous, because Di Matteo was in charge for just 23 Premier League games for Chelsea.
 Only David Webb and Guus Hiddink managed fewer (13 each).